All applications to Graduate Studies consist of the following:

 The Graduate Record Exam (GRE) is required for application to Communications Management and History.
 The GRE is not required for application to English unless the student is also applying for a graduate assistantship.

-Either the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) is required for application to Clinical Mental Health Counseling and all Education master’s programs.
+Either the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) is required for application to Clinical Mental Health Counseling and most Education master’s programs.

 The Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) is optional for application to the Theology and Religious Studies master’s program.